smaley02/PokeGAN/README.md

 </p>

 ## Overview
 PokéGAN uses Generative Adversarial Networks (GANs) to create new, fake Pokémon images.
-This project addresses the limitations of previous attempts by leveraging a unique and extensive dataset to generate higher quality and more diverse Pokémon images.
+This project attempts to address the limitations of previous attempts by leveraging a unique and extensive dataset to generate higher quality and more diverse Pokémon images.

 ## Table of Contents
 - [Introduction](#introduction)